-- 3.3.1 Residential developments shall be consistent with the provisions in the County's Land Use Bylaw for conservation or cluster subdivision and development to reduce potential land use conflicts and minimize servicing costs. - (a) Residential development proposals are required to identify all municipal servicing costs associated with the development.
-The assignment of these costs between the County and the developer will be the basis of a development agreement to be entered into prior to a subdivision approval or the issuance of a development permit.
-However, all development servicing costs associated with the development, including the provision of internal roadway systems to meet the County's Municipal Servicing Standards and the upgrading of other County roads leading to the site in order to provide good access to the residential site will be the responsibility of the developer. - 3.3.2 Residential developments will adhere to the following conservation design-based principles in order to mitigate potential negative impacts: - (a) The ecology of the subject site must be considered.
-Environmentally sensitive lands and working landscapes should be left undisturbed wherever possible, but incorporated into the overall development.
-Wildlife corridors or connections between habitat areas should be maintained wherever possible. - (b) Development will be directed to lands within the subject site that are deemed by the County to be of lesser environmental and/or agricultural value. - (c) The natural landscape and topography should be considered and incorporated into the overall design of the development.
+- 3.3.1 Residential developments shall be consistent with the provisions in the County's Land Use Bylaw to reduce potential land use conflicts and minimize servicing costs. - (a) Residential development proposals are required to identify all municipal servicing costs associated with the development in accordance with Policy 3.2.4. - 3.3.2 Multi-lot residential developments will adhere to the following conservation design-based principles in order to mitigate potential negative impacts within Conservation Areas: - (a) Environmentally sensitive lands and working landscapes should be left undisturbed wherever possible, but incorporated into the overall layout of the development. - (b) Wildlife corridors or connections between habitat areas should be maintained wherever possible. - (c) Devel Development and subdivision shall be discouraged from locating on Higher Capability Agricultural Lands. - (d) The natural landscape and topography should be considered and incorporated into the overall design of the development. - (e) Wetlands should be avoided and riparian setbacks should be established that are consistent with provincial recommendations in the "Stepping Back from the Water" guide.

-- 3.3.3 Residential subdivisions and developments shall meet the applicable policies under Part 5.0 of this Plan. - 3.3.4 Residential developments will be discouraged, but not prohibited, from locating on good quality agricultural land, and shall be encouraged to locate on poorer quality agricultural land.
+3.3.3 Residential subdivisions and developments shall meet the applicable policies under Part 5.0 of this Plan.

+3.4 Goal: Diverse Industrial Development